roe-dl/weewx-precipmeter/README.md

 WeeWX let you have an observation type either with a daily summeries table or the `firstlast` accumulator, not both.

+Additionally the accumulator 'firstlast' as of version 4.10.2 converts all values to strings.
+So it is not suitable for values other than strings (like numbers or lists), anyway.

 For the present weather `ww` and `wawa` this extension includes it's own accumulator.
 It omits readings that are opposite to the readings before and after.
 This is because the propability of error ist about